 The second is called structural plasticity.
 This refers to the capability of the brain to make structural change as a result of experience and learning.

 The plasticity of the brain is the main basis for brain training techniques and exercises.
 The best and easiest treatments are non invasive and are based on intensive techniques and activities that “re-wire” the brain.
 Many of these techniques can be found free on the internet by entering keywords such as “free online brain games.”
-There is another way of course and that is to keep putting ourselves in situations that we know will be fearful to us.
+There is another way of course and that is to keep putting ourselves in situations that we know will be fearful to ourselves.
 Then become aware and mindful of our emotional state in every moment.
 The second way is the process of Alchemy and Self Mastery and of course is not for everyone.

 This “re-wiring” of the brain is in fact a physical process.
 The brain can either thicken or shrink its grey matter.
 Neural pathways can be strengthened or weakened.
 Instead of the amygdala and hypothalamus in the brain interpreting stimuli as dangerous and shutting a person down by limiting beliefs, the pruning effect mentioned earlier, new neural pathways can be formed which will connect the amygdala and the medial prefrontal cortex.
 The medial prefrontal cortex is capable of controlling the level of sensitivity of the amygdala so that threat and emotions such as fear can be monitored.
 This “re-programming” uses mind power to heal all parts of the body in conjunction with Neuro-linguistic programming, breathing techniques, meditation and visualisation.